top of page

 Foley Catheter Sizes for Different Demographics

-Factors such as the patient's medical condition, anatomy, and the presence of any blockages or strictures determine the appropriate Foley Catheter size and type.
-The most common sizes used are between 14 Fr and 18 Fr.
+Factors such as the patient's medical condition, anatomy, and the presence of any blockages or strictures determine the appropriate Foley catheter size and type.
+The most common Foley catheter sizes for adults are between 14 Fr and 18 Fr.
 These sizes balance effective drainage with patient comfort.

 Foley Catheter Sizes for Males

-Male patients generally use Foley catheter sizes from 14 Fr to 18 Fr.
+Foley catheter sizes for males are generally between 14 Fr and 18 Fr.
 Larger sizes and different types may be necessary for patients with enlarged prostates or other obstructions.

 Foley Catheter Sizes for Females

-The urethra of the female is shorter, but the diameter is similar between men and women, so the recommended French size is generally the same (between 14 Fr and 18 Fr).
+The urethra of the female is shorter, but the diameter is similar between men and women.
+Therefore, the recommended Foley catheter sizes for females are generally the same as males (between 14 Fr and 18 Fr).
 In the United States, there is typically no distinction between male and female Foley catheters in terms of sizes.
-However, smaller length Foley catheters of the same Fr diameter may be common in other countries.
+However, smaller length Foley catheter sizes of the same Fr diameter may be common in other countries.

 Foley Catheter Sizes for Child

-For children and pediatric patients, smaller Foley catheter sizes ranging from 6 Fr to 10 Fr are used.
+Foley catheter sizes for children and pediatric patients typically range from 6 Fr to 10 Fr.
 Special considerations must be taken due to the smaller anatomy and increased sensitivity of younger patients.

 3-Way Foley Catheter Sizes